bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/xpresser-vue-mongo/README.md

 # Template overview

-This Environment [Template](https://documentation.bunnyshell.com/docs/templates-what-are-templates) is a boilerplate for creating a new environment based on a stack using Node.js with Express for the backend, Vue with Typescript for the frontend and PostgreSQL as the database.
+This Environment [Template](https://documentation.bunnyshell.com/docs/templates-what-are-templates) is a boilerplate for creating a new environment based on a stack using Node.js with XpresserJs for the backend, Vue with Typescript for the frontend and MongoDB as the database.

 The template provides the Bunnyshell configuration composed of 3 Components (frontend + backend + database) and the CRUD application that demonstrates how the components work together to form an environment.